vuesence/vue-faq/docs/en/frontend/about-frameworks.md

 :::

-::: details What can Vue do that React/Svelte can't?
+::: details What can Vue do that React or Svelte can't?

 Vue handles reactive data more efficiently.